algolia/kubernetes-hands-on/06-deployment/README.md

 Again, see what is happening.
 Remember the command `kubectl describe deployment`.

-## Exercices
+## Exercises

 1. Deploy multiple nginx.
 The image name is `nginx`, see: https://hub.docker.com/_/nginx/
-2. Play with the scalling up/down & the deployment of new versions
+2. Play with the scaling up/down & the deployment of new versions
 3. Try accessing your deployment of nginx from outside of k8s, without changing the configuration.
 Do you manage to do it?
 	* If yes, how did you manage to do it?
 	* If no, what do you think is missing?